pandayed/KotlinNotes/README.md

 If you wish to learn Kotlin and have done some code in another language, you can **consider this repository as a primary learing resource**.

-Although the fundamentals and a lot of concepts have already been added, but if you wish to add more, please feel free to fork, make changes and send pull requests.
+Although the fundamentals and a lot of concepts have already been added, but if you wish to add more, feel free to fork, make changes and send pull requests.
-I will definately merge to make the repo better.

 I will be making the repo better with suggestions and adding more while learning more.